“Good manners are appreciated as much as bad manners are abhorred.” – Bryant H. McGill

 Importance Of Teaching Good Manners To Children

-- Teach the child to behave respectfully and courteously with everyone, including those younger than them.
+- Teach the child to behave respectfully and be courteous with everyone, including those younger than them.

 - Make positive relationships with elders, peers, and juniors, essential for personal, social, and emotional development.